 Site Templates can be administered from the Control Panel.
 They allow portal administrators to create multiple sites with the same default set of pages and content.
 Site templates can contain multiple pages, each with its own theme, layout template, portlets, and portlet configurations.
 Site templates can also contain content just like actual sites.
 This allows administrators to use site templates to create new sites that are each created with the same default pages, portlets, and content.
 After they’ve been created, these sites and their pages can be modified by site administrators.
 Using site templates can save site administrators a lot of work even if each site that was created from a given site template ends up being very different.

-To get started, click on Site Templates in the Sites section of the Control Panel.
+To get started, click on Site Templates in the Portal section of the Control Panel.
 Here, you can add, manage, or delete site templates.
 You can also configure the permissions of site templates.
 As long as a site is linked to the site template it was created from, changes to the site template’s pages, portlets, and portlet configurations are propagated to the site.
 Changes to a site template’s content, however, are not propagated to existing sites that are linked to the site template.
 We discuss the propagation of changes between site templates and sites in more detail in the section on site templates use cases below.

 By default, the following site templates are provided:

 Community Site: Provides a preconfigured site for building online communities.
-The Home page of a community site provides message boards, search, a display of a poll and statistics of the activity of community members.
+The home of a community site provides message boards, search, a display of a poll and statistics of the activity of community members.
 The site will also be created with a page for a community calendar and a page for a wiki.

 Intranet Site: Provides a preconfigured site for an intranet.
 The Home page displays the activities of the members of the site, search, a language chooser and a list of the recent content created in the intranet.
 It also provides 3 additional pages for Documents and Media, Calendar and external News obtained through public feeds.

 To create a site template, navigate to the Control Panel and click Site Templates.
 Then click Add and enter a name for your template: we’ll use Department for our example.
 Leave the Active and Allow Site Administrators to Modify the Pages Associated with This Site Template boxes checked.
 The Active box must be checked for your template to be usable.
 If your template is still a work in progress, you can uncheck it to ensure that no one uses it until it’s ready.
 Checking Allow Site Administrators to Modify the Pages Associated with This Site Template allows site administrators to modify or remove the pages and portlets that the template introduces to their sites–if you want the templates to be completely static, you should uncheck this.
-Click Save to create your site template.

 Next, let’s use our site template to create our Engineering, Marketing and Legal sites.
 Go to the Control Panel and click on Sites.
 Then click Add → Department.
 Enter Engineering for the site name and set the Membership Type to Private.
 Recall that private sites don’t appear in the My Sites portlet so that regular portal users won’t even know that the Engineering site exists.
 Also, the only way users can be added to a private site is via an invitation from a site administrator.
 Leave the Active box checked so that your site can be used immediately.
 Select the Copy as Private Pages option since our Engineering site is intended for internal use only.
 Leave the Enable propagation of changes from the site template box checked so that the Engineering site receives updates if the Department site template is modified.
-Finally, click Save to create your Engineering site.
+Finally, click Save to create your the Engineering site.

 Repeat these steps to create the Marketing and Legal sites.
 The new sites have all the pages and portlets you created in the site template.
 To view the pages of the new sites, click on Sites in the Control Panel and then click on Actions → Go to Private Pages next to one of your new sites.
 Using site templates streamlines the site creation process for administrators, making it easy to create sites quickly.
-Now each department of the Lunar Resort has its own calendar, documents and media library, wiki, and message boards application.
+Now each Nose-ster department has its own calendar, documents and media library, wiki, and message boards application.
 Although the pages and portlets of each department’s site are the same, each site will quickly be filled with department-specific information as users add and share content within the sites.
 Also, site administrators can add new pages, portlets, and content to their sites, further differentiating each department’s site from the others.

 If a site’s page set has been created from a site template and the propagation of changes from the site template is enabled, site administrators can add new pages but cannot remove or reorder the pages imported from the site template.
 If a site has both pages imported from a site template and custom site pages, the site template pages always appear first; custom pages added by site administrators appear after the site template pages.
 Only site template administrators can remove, reorder, or add site template pages.
 Site administrators can add or remove custom site pages.
 They can also reorder custom site pages as long as they’re all positioned after the site template pages.
 Site template administrators cannot add, remove, or reorder custom site pages.